-- 9. Implement a one-way communication system in Java using sockets, where a client sends a message to a server. - 10.
-Implement bidirectional communication between a client and a server in Java using socket programming. - 11.
+- Implement a one-way communication system in Java using sockets, where a client sends a message to a server. - Implement bidirectional communication between a client and a server in Java using socket programming. - 11.
 Implement a server program that receives the file name from the client and sends back the contents

-- of the requested file if present. - 12.
-Write a java program to perform Cyclic Redundancy Check by sending and verifying the transmitted data. - 13.
+- 12. Write a java program to perform Cyclic Redundancy Check by sending and verifying the transmitted data. - 13.
 Write a java program to accept Classful Addressing by taking the IP address (Dotted-Decimal notation) as input and print the corresponding class, network id and host id. - 14.
 Simulate stop and wait protocol for a noisy channel. - 15.
 Write a java program to implement ping command and trace the route.